John Cleese: Personal life

 In an interview in 2014, Cleese blamed his mother, who lived to the age of 101, for his problems in relationships with women, saying: "My ingrained habit of walking on eggshells when dealing with my mother dominated my romantic liaisons for many years."
 Cleese said that he had spent "a large part of my life in some form of therapy" over his relationships with women.
+He has received treatment for depression.

 In March 2015, in an interview with Der Spiegel, he was asked if he was religious.
 Cleese stated that he did not think much of organised religion and said he was not committed to "anything except the vague feeling that there is something more going on than the materialist reductionist people think".

 Cleese has a passion for lemurs.
-Following the 1997 comedy film Fierce Creatures, in which the ring-tailed lemur played a key role, he hosted the 1998 BBC documentary In the Wild: Operation Lemur with John Cleese, which tracked the progress of a reintroduction of black-and-white ruffed lemurs back into the Betampona Reserve in Madagascar.
+Following the 1997 comedy film Fierce Creatures, in which a ring-tailed lemur played a key role, he hosted the 1998 BBC documentary In the Wild: Operation Lemur with John Cleese, which tracked the progress of a reintroduction of black-and-white ruffed lemurs back into the Betampona Reserve in Madagascar.
 The project had been partly funded by Cleese's donation of the proceeds from the London premiere of Fierce Creatures.
 Cleese said "I adore lemurs.
 They're extremely gentle, well-mannered, pretty and yet great fun ...
 I should have married one".

 The Bemaraha woolly lemur (Avahi cleesei), also known as Cleese's woolly lemur, is native to western Madagascar.
 The scientist who discovered the species named it after Cleese, mainly because of Cleese's fondness for lemurs and his efforts at protecting and preserving them.
 The species was first discovered in 1990 by a team of scientists from the University of Zurich led by Urs Thalmann but was not formally described as a species until 11 November 2005.